 You can go back to your usual activities right away.

-changes in your health, and be sure to contact your doctor or nurse call line if you have any
+Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if you have any questions about this test.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter H964 in the search box to learn more about "Prostate-Specific Antigen (PSA) Test: About This Test."
+Enter H964 in the search box to learn more about "Prostate-Specific Antigen (PSA) Test: About This Test".

-Current as of:
+Current as of: May 12, 2017

 Adam Husney, MD - Family Medicine

-©2006-2016 Healthwise, Incorporated.
+©2006-2018 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.